seyilbaatyrbek/exam-solution/README.md

   - price of 1000 grams sugar is $2
   - the income can't go below 0 » throw an error/exception if it happens with a descriptive message
-  - otherwise it raises the Candy Shop's amount of sugar and reduces the income by the price of it
+  - otherwise it raises the Candy Shop's amount of sugar and reduces the income by the price
+    - note that the sugar in the candy shop is stored in grams.

 - It has a `toString()` method which represents the Candy Shop